 Betty Thomason Owens and I are the blog administrators, with me being the idea guru and Betty, editor-in-chief.
 Shirley Crowder is our editor.
-Christina Parker is our new blog intern.
+Karen Richardson is our new blog intern.
 Our contributors are Tammy Trail, Harriet Michael, Carlton Hughes, Gail Johnson, Bonita McCoy, Fay Lamb, Cammi Woodall, and Kristy Horine.

 Please read on to learn more: